Trade/other name(s): Gleevec, Glivec, STI 571, STI-571, imatinib mesylate

 You may have nausea and vomiting on the day you receive this drug or in the first few days afterward.
 Your doctor may give you medicine before your treatment to help prevent nausea and vomiting.
 You may also get a prescription for an anti-nausea medicine that you can take at home.
 It is important to have these medicines on hand and to take them as prescribed by your doctor.
 Let your doctor know if these medicines do not control the vomiting.

-Imatinib may cause fluid buildup in the chest or abdomen and swelling around the eyes or in the hands or feet (edema).
-Some early reports have suggested this may be due the effects of this drug on the heart.
+Imatinib may cause fluid buildup.
+This can cause swelling in the face and around the eyes or in the hands or feet (edema).
+Fluid can also build up in the abdomen (called ascites), around the heart or lungs, or in the lungs.
+Sometimes this is due the effects of this drug on the heart, but it can happen without the heart becoming weak.
 Tell your doctor or nurse right away if you notice rapid weight gain, swelling around your eyes or in your hands or feet, swelling in your abdomen, or have trouble breathing (shortness of breath).
 You may want to check your weight each morning before you eat or drink, and report increases to your doctor.

-Imatinib may affect your liver, which could increase liver enzyme levels in your blood.
+Imatinib may affect your liver, which can rarely lead to liver failure and even death.
+An early sign of this is increased liver enzyme levels in your blood.
 Your doctor will likely check your liver function with blood tests on a regular basis.
 The drug may need to be stopped or the dose changed if the effects are severe.
 If you have liver problems before starting treatment, the doctor may need to monitor you more carefully.
-Call your doctor if your urine becomes dark, or if your skin or eyes start to look yellow.
+Call your doctor if your urine becomes dark, your skin or eyes start to look yellow, or you develop severe itching.

 While taking this medicine, and a few days afterward, there is a small chance of a serious skin reaction.
 Symptoms often start as a skin rash with redness or blistering in the mouth, nose, or eyes, along with fever and body aches.
 If this happens, call your doctor right away.